tc39/proposal-operator-overloading/README.md

 For a detailed investigation, see [LANGCOMP.md](https://github.com/littledan/proposal-operator-overloading/blob/master/LANGCOMP.md). tl;dr:
 - It's a pretty popular design choice to conservatively support overloading only on some operators, and to define some in terms of others, as this proposal does.
 User-defined operators have been difficult to varying extents in other programming languages.
 - The way this proposal dispatches on the two operands is somewhat novel, most similar to Matlab.
-Unfortunately, of the established, popular mechanisms meet the design goals articulated in this document.
+Unfortunately, none of the established, popular mechanisms meet the design goals articulated in this document.

 ### Can this work with subclasses, rather than only defining overloading on base classes?